 We found 6 internists who accept Humana Simplicity near Fort Atkinson, WI.

-Dr. Donald Williams practices general internal medicine and general pediatrics in Fort Atkinson, WI.
-Dr. Williams honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Donald Williams works as a general internist and general pediatrician.
+He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
 He attended medical school at the University of Florida College of Medicine.

 Dr. Laura Koenig sees patients in Fort Atkinson, WI and Whitewater, WI.
 Her medical specialty is general internal medicine.
 She is a graduate of the University of Wisconsin School of Medicine and Public Health.
 She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.